 Ingredients For This Recipe

 - Zucchini: You’ll need about 1.75 pounds zucchini for this recipe.
 But it is so forgiving you can round up or down.
-Ideally you’ll have about 3 zucchini measuring 7 or 8 inches long, but if yours are smaller or larger they will still work.
-If your zucchini are quite large, they will have more seedy interiors and may be better suited for zucchini soup.
+Ideally, you’ll have about 3 zucchini measuring 7 or 8 inches long, but if yours are smaller or larger they will still work.
+If you have a large zucchini, they will have more seedy interiors and may be better suited for zucchini soup.

 - Olive oil: To coat the zucchini and prevent it from sticking, you’ll need some olive oil.
 If you prefer another neutral cooking oil, feel free to use that.